IBM/maximo-labs/MkDocs/monitor_managed_hierarchy_9.1/docs/create_location.md

 * Create Location, System

+---
+*Before you begin:*
+This Exercise requires that you have:

+1. completed the pre-requisites required for [all labs](prereqs.md)
+2. completed the previous exercises

+---

+!!! info
     Assign the location to system to ensure it is properly integrated and accessible across our maximo application suite.

 1. Navigate to Locations under Assets section.
 ![New Location](img/loc_images/2_loc.png)&nbsp;&nbsp;